October 7 attacks: Operational planning

 For two years, Hamas used hardwired phone lines within Gaza's tunnel network, nicknamed the "Gaza metro", to covertly communicate, evade Israeli intelligence, and plan Operation Al-Aqsa Flood.

 In the months preceding the attack, Hamas publicly released videos of its militants preparing to attack Israel.
 A video released in December 2022 showed Hamas training to take hostages, while another video showed Hamas practicing paragliding.
 On September 12, Hamas posted a video of its fighters training to blast through the border.
 After the attack, the IDF said that Hamas had extensively studied the military bases and communities near the border.

 The Wall Street Journal has accused Iran of being behind the attack.
 U.S. officials and Iran have denied this.

 According to a New York Times investigation, a memo dated August 24, 2022, and apparently written by Yahya Sinwar described a Hamas attack on Israel similar to October 7 attacks.
 It called for bulldozers to breach the Gaza-Israel fence and for multiple assault waves.
 It urged "Stomp on the heads of soldiers" and listed "opening fire on soldiers at point-blank range, slaughtering some of them with knives, blowing up tanks".
 It ordered entry into residential areas to set them on fire "with gasoline or diesel from a tanker", preparing "two or three operations" in which "an entire neighborhood, kibbutz, or something similar will be burned".
 It directed unit commanders to film and broadcast the acts to mobilize Palestinians in the West Bank, Arabs in Israel, and "our nation" to "join the revolution".

-The IDF has reportedly seized over 10,000 weapons following the attack.
+The IDF reportedly seized over 10,000 weapons following the attack.
 The arsenal included RPGs, mines, sniper rifles, drones, thermobaric rockets, and other advanced weapons.
 According to Israeli sources, documents and maps seized from Hamas militants indicated that Hamas intended a coordinated, month-long operation to invade and occupy Israeli towns, cities, and kibbutzim, including attacking Ashkelon by sea and reaching Kiryat Gat, 20 miles (32 km) into Israel.
 The scale of weapons, supplies, and plans indicated, according to Israel, that Hamas intended to inflict mass casualties on Israeli civilians and military forces over an extended period.
 Western and Middle Eastern security officials gathered evidence suggesting that Hamas intended to invade as far as the West Bank, had the initial attack been more successful.

-The National Resistance Center of Ukraine alleged that the Russian Wagner Group trained Hamas militants ahead of the attack, specifically on attack methods and using drones to drop explosives.
-The National Resistance Center, citing intelligence from Belarusian partisans, said that Wagner mercenaries provided Hamas with drones during exercises in Africa.